wally-lang/wally/README.md

 ```

 ## Documentation
-The documentation for Wally can be found [here](docs).
+The documentation for Wally can be found [here][docs].

 ## Contributing
-If you would like to contribute to Wally, you can do so by creating a pull request on the [GitHub repository](lang-repo).
-If you would like to help with the documentation, you can do so by creating a pull request on the [GitHub repository](docs-repo).
+If you would like to contribute to Wally, you can do so by creating a pull request on the [GitHub repository][lang-repo].
+If you would like to help with the documentation, you can do so by creating a pull request on the [GitHub repository][docs-repo].

 ## License
 Wally is licensed under the MIT license.
-You can find the license [here](licence).
+You can find the license [here][licence].

 [compiler]: https://www.github.com/wally-lang/wallyc
 [docs]: https://wally-lang.github.io/docs/